comsysto/spring-cloud-netflix-lab-q4-2015/doc/documentation.md

 - This way we can easily max out the capacity for on-demand generated reports, forcing the system to the fallback of the cached report.

 The relevant part of the reporting-services declaration looks as depicted in the following code snippet.
-The primary call getReport() is annotated to use the cached report as fallbackMethod with @HystrixCommand :
+The primary call getReport() is annotated with @HystrixCommand and configured to use the cached report as fallbackMethod  :

 ```
 @HystrixCommand(